woossi0/suite/docs/usermanual/source/glossary.rst

    REST
      REpresentational State Transfer.
 An open, resource-oriented model for implementing Web services.

+   WCS
+     See :term:`Web Coverage Service`.

+   Web Coverage Service
+     The `Web Coverage Service <http://www.opengeospatial.org/standards/wcs>`_ (WCS) specification from the :term:`Open Geospatial Consortium` defines an interface for reading and writing geospatial data as "coverages" across the web.

    Web Feature Service
      The `Web Feature Service <http://www.opengeospatial.org/standards/wfs>`_ (WFS) specification from the :term:`Open Geospatial Consortium` defines an interface for reading and writing geographic features across the web.